 A senator must be proactive and diplomatic.
-They may make many visits to schools, clubs and other organizations who want to learn more about the legislative process.
+They may make many visits to schools, clubs and other organizations that want to learn more about the legislative process.

 Senators also hold press conferences, give speeches and speak with the media in order to educate people on current issues and inform them of current legislation.